alexgreen0606/Learning-Labyrinth/README.md

 ## Features

-- **Login System**: Users can create accounts and log in to track their progress.
+- **Login System**: Users can create accounts and log in as either an admin or a user.
+- **Admin Users**: Admins can create and manage existing mazes in the catalog.
 - **Maze Challenges**: Players solve increasingly difficult mazes by writing Java code.
-- **Real-time Feedback**: The app provides feedback on whether the robot successfully navigated the maze or not.
+- **Real-time Feedback**: The app compiles and runs the user's code, and animates the robot using the code results.
 - **Code Editor**: Integrated code editor for users to write and test their Java solutions.
-- **Performance Tracking**: Users can view statistics on their maze-solving attempts.
+- **Performance Tracking**: Users can view statistics on their maze attempts, such as number of moves and their most efficient code.
 - **Dockerized Setup**: Easy deployment with Docker.

 ## Technology Stack